nonprofitmba/jpberriz.net/_posts/2021-08-09-nonprofit-manifesto.md

 #### Nonprofit missions are too important.

-They go to work every day to make the world a better place.
+Nonprofits go to work every day to make the world a better place.

 To feed the hungry, to save children, to elevate our spirits, to connect us, to teach us compassion, to save the planet.

 The world desperately needs their work.

 Nonprofit work elevates the best of our humanity.

+​
 #### Nonprofit culture must change.

 We cannot be charities, we cannot be tree huggers.